-First, a little about "escrow".
-To close the sale of a place, a neutral, third party (the escrow holder) is engaged to assure the process will close correctly and on time.
-A home is said to be in escrow when in the closing process, money is secured by a third party on behalf of two parties when the transaction is taking place.
-PayPal is a good example of an escrow company.
+Let's talk about "escrow".
+When you're closing on your new place, an escrow agent is used to assure the process will close appropriately and in a timely manner.
+A place is said to be in escrow when in the closing process, funds is held by a third party on behalf of two parties when the exchange of money takes place.
+An easy way to understand what an escrow company does is to compare it to PayPal for Internet purchases.

-These are the records that escrow holders usually look for:
+These are the legal forms that escrow companies usually compile:

 - Requests for payment for various services to be paid out of escrow funds